 Proven, “green” biological treatment technology answers need for treatment of perchlorate-laden groundwater in Henderson, Nevada

 According to Dr. Joseph Carleone, President and CEO of AMPAC, the start-up of the new treatment facility represents an important step in the company’s long-term effort to efficiently address perchlorate in groundwater contamination at the former manufacturing site.
 “Following an extensive groundwater characterization effort and the installation and operation of a successful full-scale in-situ biological treatment system, which began operating in 2006, we made the decision to expand the entire groundwater remediation system and, with that change, an FBR based system was the clear choice,” Carleone said.
-“We were familiar with Envirogen and their technology from previous projects, and we’re pleased to say that based on performance, they were the right choice to deliver a large ex-situ FBR system that comprises the critical part of our overall system expansion and will help us to meet our goals for this site,” he added.
-The new perchlorate treatment system features two first-stage FBRs and one second-stage FBR, along with an Envirogen H-120 biofilter for odor control.
+“We were familiar with Envirogen and their fluidized bed reactor technology from previous projects, and we’re pleased to say that based on performance, they were the right choice to deliver a large ex-situ FBR system that comprises the critical part of our overall system expansion and will help us to meet our goals for this site,” he added.
+The new perchlorate treatment system features two first-stage fluidized bed bioreactorsand one second-stage FBR, along with an Envirogen modular biofilter technology system for odor control.
 The facility will remove up to 500 ppm perchlorate to non-detectable levels and, depending on the load, treat as much as 800 gpm of groundwater fed into the system from a series of extraction wells.
 Envirogen’s advanced process automation provides control of flow rates, electron donor addition and maintenance of an optimal treatment environment within the bioreactors.

-Envirogen’s FBR is a fixed-film bioreactor in which biological media is suspended, or fluidized, within the reactor vessel by the upward flow of water through the system.
+Envirogen’s fluidized bed reactor is a fixed-film bioreactor in which biological media is suspended, or fluidized, within the reactor vessel by the upward flow of water through the system.
 The suspended media provides a large surface area for microbial growth and allows a biomass density several times greater than that of other bioreactor designs under similar loading conditions.
 Microorganisms in the reactor completely destroy influent perchlorate and other targeted contaminants under anoxic conditions, without generating hazardous waste by-products.